Journey of a data-driven win | How we reached new heights in ETA accuracy, and dropped Google API that cost us a bomb

 Onto the story!

 Rewind to 2019, we’re in process of re-writing our backend systems into a service-oriented-architecture using DDD.
 By now we’d built numerous services for the platform, operations, and business verticals.
-I remember asking my team-lead to let me own tracking-eta piece next, I try to grab the interesting problems for myself 😅.
-Little did I know the challenges ahead.
+I remember asking my team-lead to let me own tracking-eta piece next, little did I know the challenges ahead.

 We developed it from scratch using the building blocks I mentioned before.